Deploy a smart contract on Monad using Foundry

 4. Modify Foundry configuration

-Update foundry.toml
+Update the foundry.toml

-file to add Monad configuration.
+file to add Monad Testnet configuration.

 [profile.default]